Frequently Asked Questions

 What type of financial aid is available at the University of New Haven?

-Financial aid takes many different forms and comes from a variety of sources including federal, state, institutional, and private sponsors such as: Merit-based scholarships, Athletic grants, Need-based grants, Student Employment, Loans – Federal Direct Subsidized Loan, Federal Direct Unsubsidized Loan, and private student loans.
-These resources are all outlined in Financial Aid Programs.
+Financial aid takes many different forms and comes from a variety of sources including federal, state, institutional, and private sponsors.
+The following is some of the financial aid offered at the University of New Haven: Merit-based scholarships, Athletic grants, Need-based grants, Student Employment, Loans – Federal Direct Subsidized Loan, Federal Direct Unsubsidized Loan, and private student loans.
+The University of New Haven also participates in the federal Direct parent PLUS loan for eligible parents.
+These resources are all outlined in our Financial Aid Programs.

 -